5 days Ha Giang Adventure

 Day 4 Meo Vac / Quan Ba

-After breakfast we sett off to hike through the small villages of Hmong people, between terraced farmland and along spectacular mountains.
+After breakfast we set off to hike through the peaceful villages of Hmong people, between terraced farmland and along spectacular mountains.

-Tonight we settle in with a local Dao family for the night in a traditional wooden stil-house.
+Tonight we settle in with a local Dao family for the night in a traditional house.
 (Breakfast, lunch and dinner are included).

 Day 5 Quan Ba / Hanoi

 Beautiful hiking trails and villagers greet us at Quan Ba.
-The terrain features verdant and small hillocks, seasonal farmlands, beautiful valley and is home to Dao ethnic people.
+The terrain features verdant and small hillocks, seasonal farmlands, beautiful valleys and is home to Dao ethnic people.